 failing to pay our undisputed bills in accordance with this Costs Agreement;

-being unable to properly verify your identity or your authority to give instructions;unreasonably refusing to follow our advice;
+being unable to properly verify your identity or your authority to give instructions;

+being unable to obtain information or documentation we reasonably require in order to comply with our legal or regulatory obligations (including CDD information);

+unreasonably refusing to follow our advice;

 requiring us to act unlawfully or unethically;

-reasonable evidence that you have lost confidence in our services, such that we are unable to continue providing our services to you in an acceptable manner; or
+reasonable evidence that you have lost confidence in our services, such that we are unable to continue providing our services to you in an acceptable manner;

-failing to provide us with adequate instructions..
+failing to provide us with adequate instructions; or

+where continuing would be inconsistent with our ethical duties or professional responsibilities.

+The law may prohibit us from providing reasons for terminating this Costs Agreement.

 If we cease to act for you: